SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 The problem for a clipboard manager is that applications holding clipboard data are free to perform on-the-fly conversions.
 For example, Firefox offers a PNG, JPEG, AVIF, HTML, and other formats after copying an image.
 Supposing the clipboard _could_ correctly save all the formats available, it would end up with many undesirable duplicate copies of the same entry.
-Unfortunately, this cannot even be done correctly as the owner of the clipboard data is free to do anything they like, such as returning different data each time you ask for it or performing lossy conversions (for example, copying an SVG in Chrome or Firefox doesn't let you ask for the SVG and instead only offers a PNG conversion).
+Unfortunately, retrieving all formats cannot even be done correctly as the owner of the clipboard data is free to do anything they like, such as returning different data each time you ask for it or performing lossy conversions (for example, copying an SVG in Chrome or Firefox doesn't let you ask for the SVG and instead only offers a PNG conversion).
 Asking for copied items in every available format to try and capture the underlying data therefore isn't practical or possible.

 In fact, the system clipboard faces these same issues.
 When an application which owns the clipboard is closed, there is suddenly no way to ask it for the clipboard data.
 Thus, the compositor must store some version of the clipboard contents in memory so what you've copied doesn't disappear after you close the application it was copied from.
 This process is lossy.
-It's why pasting something from a closed application can behave differently than usual.
+It's why pasting something from a closed application can behave differently than when it is open.

 > Here are some further examples I used to convince myself I was on the right path:
 >
 > - When copying something from a web page, it is quite rare to want the HTML version of the text.
-I
->   think the last time I actually wanted formatting from a website to be preserved was for some
->   school project years ago.
-So saving the HTML along with the plaintext would just be a waste.
-> - The same logic applies to copied code: the vast majority of the time you're working and not
+> - The same logic applies to copied code: the vast majority of the time, you're working and not
 >   trying to paste a pretty version in a slide deck.
 No point in remembering the pretty version
 >   forever.
 > - When copying files in a file manager, you sometimes want the path and sometimes want to copy the